rened/DictFiles.jl/README.md

     a["key3","two"] = "Two!"
     a[4]            = {"last"=>1, "item"=>2.2}

-    # a now behaves like this:
+    # 'a' now behaves like this:
     # {"key1" => "Test",
     #  "key2" => [1 2 3],
     #  "key3" => { 1    => "One",